 Average Order Value (AOV)

-At risk of sounding too obvious, keeping tabs on the average spend of each customer visiting your website/store allows you to forecast revenues but also understand where your deficiencies may lie.
+At the risk of sounding too obvious, keeping tabs on the average spend of each customer visiting your website/store allows you to forecast revenues but also understand where your deficiencies may lie.

 For instance, if the bulk of your AOV is tied to a specific segment of products or a service your business offers, you might be able to gain some insights as to why that’s the case.
 Conversely, you’ll also have a chance to figure out why other areas of your business aren’t contributing more effectively to that AOV figure.